chreng/BigClock/README.md

 Remember the Win 7 desktop widgets?
 The clock?
 Use this very rudimentary Win 8 desktop program to show a digital clock on your desktop.

+A click once version has been published on: http://www.rekoab.se/BigClockGit/

-For now VS2012 C# .Net 4 WPF code only.
+Developed using VS2012 C#, .Net 4 and WPF.

 Instructions
 ------------